li983321683/vpnfast.github.io/english.md

-# The best working VPN for China: Still Working in October 2019
+# The best working VPN for China: Still Working in November 2019

 ![2019 can also use VPN software, Best VPN for China, VPN leaderboard, ExpressVPN how, know recommended, software, VPN recommended](/image/wall.jpg "vpn")